Gearing Up & Going

 All was fairly quiet a half hour in when suddenly a pack of Starbursts was shoved into my face from behind.
 A fellow passenger was offering them out to everyone.
 We all introduced ourselves and talked about where we were from—the US, France, Brazil.
 The driver began telling us about the landscape, but because it was in Spanish, we were only able to pick up some of the more obvious statements.
 He stopped for a photo opp at the Valley of the Moon, just outside town.
 Lots of colorful, geologic features.
 We’ll be doing a sunset tour of it later in our trip and should get to know even more about it.

 We arrived in town and were dropped off at our hotel.
 Beautiful desert resort.
 Room wasn’t ready yet.
 Grabbed lunch and hitched a quick shuttle into town to sign up for a stargazing tour that night.
 The shuttle dropped us off a couple blocks from Main Street and the altitude was quickly evident to me.
-San Pedro only sits at around 7,000 feet (no higher than some places we’d stayed in Yellowstone), but some of the tours we’ll be doing go up to around 13,000.
+San Pedro only sits at around 7,000 feet (no higher than some places we’d stayed in Yellowstone, like Sylvan Pass), but some of the tours we’ll be doing go up to around 13,000.
 I was quickly out of breath, felt ever so slightly light-headed, and even a little loopy.
 Fortunately, I booked the high elevation tours a couple days in to allow for acclimatization.
 Good thinking ahead because all the vendors recommended two nights in town to take certain tours.

 The town is made up of adobe home after adobe home and tiny dirt roads intertwine them all.
 Hostels were abound and travelers packed the streets.
 These particular travelers are a very different breed of people than what I’ve encountered before.
 They all seemed to be friendly, engaged adventurers in search of something.
 From all over the world, too.
 I’m not quite sure how to describe it.
 We’ve met many friendly nomads in our journeys, but this just feels different.
 Maybe it’s because San Pedro is not exactly in the direct line of your typical tourist path.
 These folks are serious adventurers, and look to be forever on the road.
 I wouldn’t be surprised if we were the minority only staying a few days.
 There definitely aren’t many Americans around.